sillsdev/khmer-character-specification/specification.md

 #### 9.1.5.
 Bunong Symbols and Punctuation

-In Bunong writing, four symbols are used in the same way as those of Khmer language(i.e. ៗ ។ ៕ and ៖) and other which are borrowed.
+In Bunong writing, four symbols are used in the same way as those of Khmer language (i.e. ៗ ។ ៕ and ៖) and others are borrowed from English or French.

 #### 9.1.6.
 How is the writing system different from Khmer?
 *   The use of two Khmer obsolete characters: